 School is a term familiar to all of us either from any community or a person of any age.
 For centuries, our parents, their parents, and their forefathers had experienced the environment of the school.
-And is really obvious that the next generations will also experience it in the same manner.
+And it is obvious that the next generations will also experience it in the same manner.
 But Do you ever think about who invented school?

 When the question “who invented school” arose we can see the name Horace Mann, professor of Latin and Greek, as the inventor of the modern school system.
 Other than this, the school has a very elongated and attributed history which can be traced back from Ancient Greece to date.